-What Are The Differences Between Dental Implant Supported Dentures & Traditional Dentures?
+What Is The Difference Between Implant Supported Dentures & Traditional Dentures?

 Which Option Is Best For Me?

-Traditional dentures are significantly cheaper than implant-supported dentures, but implants increase stability and they also enhance functionality.
-In the long-term, implant-retained dentures are an excellent option, which will make you feel like you have a healthy, beautiful natural smile again.
-If you’re unsure which path to take, and you’re weighing up the pros and cons, our team of dentists can help you make a decision depending on your situation.
+Traditional dentures are significantly cheaper than implant-supported dentures, but implants increase stability and enhance functionality.
+In the long term, implant-retained dentures are an excellent solution to missing teeth.
+They will make you feel like you have a healthy, beautiful natural smile again.
+If you’re unsure which path to take, our team of dentists can help you decide based on your situation.

-Dental implants have taken the world by storm, and they offer amazing benefits for patients who have lost their natural teeth.
-If you’re exploring your options, and you’d like to learn more about dentures and dental implant supported dentures in Boston, then schedule an appointment today.
+Dental implants are increasingly popular because they offer amazing benefits for patients who have lost their natural teeth.
+If you’re exploring your options, and you’d like to learn more about implant-supported dentures in Boston, then schedule an appointment today.